Archetypal Factorization and Gluon Poles in semi-exclusive reactions: The hadron production in semi-exclusive processes

 The factorization theorem is the main tool of the hadron tensor calculation.
 Generally speaking, the QCD factorization theorem, as one of asymptotic methods, allows only the estimation of the amplitudes or hadron tensors instead of exact calculations due to the quark confinement problem.

-It is worth to remind that the original factorization theorem states the following: if the kinematics has a large parameter, the short (hard) and long (soft) distance dynamics can be independently separated out during the asymptotical estimation procedure applied to given amplitudes (or hadron tensors).
-The final result of such estimation or factorization has to be presented in the form of the mathematical convolution over the dimensionless parton fractions \cite{Efremov:1976ih,Efremov:1978rn,Efremov:1978xm,Efremov:1978cu}.
+It is worth to remind that the original factorization theorem states the following: if the kinematics has a large parameter, the short (hard) and long (soft) distance dynamics can be independently separated out during the asymptotical estimation procedure applied to given amplitudes (or hadron tensors). {\it The final result of such estimation or factorization has to be presented in the form of the mathematical convolution of the hard and soft parts, which are independent each other.
+The mathematical convolution implies that the products of hard and soft parts are integrated out over the dimensionless parton fractions. } \cite{Efremov:1976ih,Efremov:1978rn,Efremov:1978xm,Efremov:1978cu}.

 To illustrate this typical factorization procedure, we consider the arbitrary DY-like hadron tensor which involves two non-perturbative blobs, it reads (here, for the sake of brevity, we omit all possible Lorentz indices)